katropine/ui.angular/README.md

-ui.modalWindowBinder module for AngularJS and Bootstrap
+angular-ui-modalWindowBinder module for AngularJS and Bootstrap
 =======================================================

 Multiple instances of Modal window